alekitto/messenger-extra/README.md

 A transport using doctrine DBAL can be used through the `DbalTransportFactory`.

-Supports delayed, prioritized and expiring messages (TTL).
+Supports delayed, prioritized, expiring (TTL) and unique messages.

 The dsn supports the following schemes: